JordanDaudu/Dungeons_And_Dragons/README.md

 - 🍾 **Item System** – Pick up potions, power potions, and treasure from defeated enemies.
 - 🎒 **Inventory & Status Panels** – Use E/middle mouse to manage items, Q for player stats.
 - 🧌 **Enemy Types** – Face off against Goblins, Orcs, and mighty Dragons.
+- 👾 **Evolving Enemies** – Beware of enemies with unpredictable behaviors—some explode on death, go berserk when hurt, or teleport unexpectedly!
+- 🧪 **Endless Adventure Mode** – New enemies spawn endlessly when numbers run low, keeping the challenge alive forever.
 - 🌪️ **Global Events** – Random world events like sandstorms that force entity movement or magic waves that damage all characters.
+- 🏁 **Game Over Screen** – Endgame summary with a ranked treasure score list.
+- 💾 **Save and Load Progress** – Save your adventure mid-game and pick up right where you left off.
 - 🧰 **Toggleable UI Panels** – Through the settings menu, players can toggle the visibility of HP bars and side panels that display player status and inventory.
-- 📜 **Game Logging System** – Every action (movement, attacks, pickups) is logged in real-time via an in-game logger.
+- 📜 **Game Logging System** – Every action (movement, attacks, pickups) is logged in real-time via a background logger.
 - 🔊 **Dynamic Sound & Music** – Audio reacts to combat events (e.g., low HP or dragon battles).
 - 🎛️ **SFX for UI and Combat** – Button clicks, interactable items and player attacks come with satisfying sound effects for a responsive and immersive experience.
 - 🎨 **Customizable Settings** – Change SFX/music volume and grid colors on the fly.
-- 🏁 **Victory & Game Over Screens** – Endgame summary with a ranked treasure score list.
 - 📦 **Centralized Resource Management** - All sounds, images, and configuration files are organized in a dedicated resources folder

 ---